EU NGT Regulation: Final Steps Toward a Differentiated Framework

 Why a New Regulation Was Needed

-The 2001 GMO Directive was inadequate for regulating NGTs because it focused on the genetic engineering process rather than the final product.
+The 2001 GMO Deliberate Release Directive was inadequate for regulating NGTs because it focused on the genetic engineering process rather than the final product.
 This created uncertainty when NGT-modified organisms were indistinguishable from conventionally bred varieties.
-The European Court of Justice's 2018 ruling that gene-edited organisms are GMOs under existing law highlighted the need for reform.
+The 2018 Court of Justice ruling referred to above confirmed that such organisms nonetheless fall within the existing GMO regime, highlighting the need for reform.
 The European Commission's regulatory review process involved extensive stakeholder consultation, including scientists, farmers, environmental groups, and industry representatives.
 The goal was to balance innovation in plant breeding with the EU's precautionary principle for environmental and health protection.
-Traditional GMO authorization processes were criticized as overly burdensome and lengthy, potentially stifling agricultural innovation.
-The new regulation aims to create a more proportionate approach, exempting NGT plants that could occur through conventional breeding while maintaining oversight for more complex modifications.
-This reflects scientific consensus that not all genetic modifications pose the same risks, allowing for differentiated regulatory treatment based on the nature and complexity of the changes.
+Traditional GMO authorisation processes were criticised as overly burdensome and lengthy, potentially stifling agricultural innovation.
+The proposed Regulation aims to create a more proportionate approach, with a specific framework for NGT plants that could occur through conventional breeding while maintaining oversight for more complex modifications.
+This reflects scientific consensus that not all genetic modifications pose the same risks or level of uncertainty, allowing for differentiated regulatory treatment based on the nature and complexity of the changes.

 NGT 1 vs NGT 2: The Key Distinction